US, China begin new round of tariff war negotiations

 Chinese Vice Premier Liu He, right, poses with U.S. Treasury Secretary Steven Mnuchin, center, and U.S. Trade Representative Robert Lighthizer, left, before they proceed to their meeting at the Diaoyutai State Guesthouse in Beijing, Wednesday, May 1, 2019.
 (AP Photo/Andy Wong, Pool)

-American and Chinese trade negotiators have begun more talks aimed at ending a tariff war after Treasury Secretary Steven Mnuchin said U.S. officials might be moving toward a decision on whether to make a deal with Beijing.
+American and Chinese trade negotiators began more talks Wednesday aimed at ending a tariff war after Treasury Secretary Steven Mnuchin said U.S. officials might be moving toward a decision on whether to make a deal with Beijing.

 Continue Reading Below

-Wednesday's meeting follows statements by both governments that they were making progress, which has helped to reassure jittery global financial markets.
+No agreements have been announced but both governments say they are making progress.
+That has helped to reassure jittery global financial markets.

 Washington is pressing Beijing to roll back industry development plans it says are based in part on stolen technology and that violate its market-opening commitments.

+Mnuchin said Tuesday he hoped for "substantial progress" in talks this week.

-Mnuchin said Monday talks this week and next week would help American officials decide whether to recommend to President Donald Trump whether to agree to a deal with Beijing.
+The secretary said earlier this week's meeting at a Chinese government guesthouse and another round of talks next week in Washington would help American officials decide whether to recommend President Donald Trump agree to a deal with Beijing.

+The U.S. delegation is led by Mnuchin and Trade Representative Robert Lighthizer.
+The Chinese side is led by the country's economic czar, Vice Premier Liu He.